-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With tin deeds Lost b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
-Are there any outstanding guarantees listed above?
-If you have answered yes Ye s/No 15.
-Boundaries So far as you are aware property been moved in the If you have answered yes , he las st 10 y ears? of your D s/No/ on't now
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) 20 Yes Don't know With tit deeds Lost b.
+If you have answered 'yes of the work or installation s' or 'v with tit :le deeds' :he guara , please g ntee(s) re ive d letails s): c.
+Are there any outstanding guarantees listed above? j clain ns und ler any of the Ye s/No If you have answered yes, , pleas se give e details: 2 , Δ 15.
+Boundaries So far as you are aware property been moved in the lf you have answered yes, ne last : 10 ye ars? of your Do s/No/ on't now